albertocsm/presto-cassandra-poc/README.md

 ## Pre-requisites

-You should have an instance of PrestoDB running locally
+You should have an instance of PrestoDB and Cassandra running locally

-See [my other repo](https://github.com/albertocsm/docker-presto for setting) up a cluster with docker
+See [my other repo](https://github.com/albertocsm/docker-presto for setting) for setting up a PrestoDb cluster with docker.
+You can also find a Cassandra docker to setup the environment but its not included in the repo mentioned before.

 ## Notes